wadchathuranga/student_management_system/README.md

  3.add MySql.Data.DLL reference file

- # project is ready for futher development as you wish
+ # Now project is ready for the futher development as you wish

  Notice: